A Kind of a Stopwatch: Opening narration

 Submitted for your approval or at least your analysis: one Patrick Thomas McNulty, who, at age forty-one, is the biggest bore on Earth.
 He holds a ten-year record for the most meaningless words spewed out during a coffee break.
 And it's very likely that, as of this moment, he would have gone through life in precisely this manner, a dull, argumentative bigmouth who sets back the art of conversation a thousand years.
 I say he very likely would have except for something that will soon happen to him, something that will considerably alter his existence—and ours.
-Now you think about that now, because this is - The Twilight Zone.
+Now you think about that now, because this is—The Twilight Zone.

 Plot

 Patrick McNulty is a self-important, annoying man in his 40s.
 One day, he is summoned by his boss, Mr. Cooper.
 McNulty is delighted, believing that his frequent contributions to the suggestion box have earned him recognition.
 Cooper, however, says that all of McNulty's suggestions deal with fields of enterprise in which the company is not involved and fires McNulty for wasting his time.

 McNulty goes to Joe Palucci's bar, where he drives away the other patrons with his opinions about a sporting event.
 Palucci requests that McNulty patronize another establishment, but McNulty ignores him and buys a drink for the sole remaining patron, Potts, a drunk who spews various phrases from times long past.
 In return, Potts gives McNulty his stopwatch.
 Thinking it an odd gift, McNulty quickly discovers that it pauses time for everyone and everything except for the watch holder.

 McNulty tries to show Cooper the stopwatch's power in the hopes of improving their company, but Cooper does not understand McNulty and dismisses him.
 Returning to the bar, McNulty tries to demonstrate the watch's power to the customers, but does it in such a way that they do not understand again.

-McNulty steps into a bank with the intention of robbing it, but drops the watch, which breaks and permanently freezes time.
+Deciding to rob a bank, McNulty uses the watch to freeze everyone inside, then wheels a cart stacked with cash out of the vault.
+However, he drops the watch on his way out, breaking it and permanently freezing time.
 With no way to repair it, McNulty frantically begs for help from the frozen people around him.

 Closing narration

 Mr. Patrick Thomas McNulty, who had a gift of time.
 He used it and he misused it, and now he's just been handed the bill.
-Tonight's tale of motion and McNulty - in the Twilight Zone.
+Tonight's tale of motion and McNulty—in the Twilight Zone.